Top 9 Fashion AI Tools for Design and Product Teams

 The tool is especially useful when selecting color combinations for mood boards, branding, or design themes during early concept development.

-Khroma also allows users to search by hue, contrast, and other visual characteristics, making finding combinations that work well across different design contexts easier.
+Khroma also lets users look by hue, contrast, and other visual properties.
+This makes it easier to find color combinations that work well in a variety of design settings.

 It functions entirely in-browser and offers offline access once trained, making it accessible to individual creatives and team workflows.